JulieRajen-Dev/ForInterviewPurpoe/README.md

 # ForInterviewPurpoe
-Codes and projects to view works to interviwers
+Codes and projects to present my Technical Knowledge works to interviewers